m0loch/fifteen-puzzle/README.md

 @material-ui/core

 ## Work that still needs to be done
-1. controls
-    - implement click/tap on tile
-    - implement swipe
-2. creation of the initial, randomized state
+1. creation of the initial, randomized state
     - shuffle box + parity check
-3. win condition
+2. win condition

 ## Note
 Given the way the grid is built, animating the moves seems unfeasible